The Relationship Between Stigma And Psychosis

 While violent behavior is less common in individuals with serious mental illnesses than media and popular beliefs would indicate (and often more closely tied to their environment rather than their illness), it is possible for someone with psychosis to engage in violent or harmful behaviors toward themselves or others.
 That’s one reason why seeking in-person care right away for such symptoms is important, in addition to the fact that psychosis can simply be a distressing symptom to experience and that a professional can help.

 That said, someone who is in regular contact with an established, in-person care team for a mental illness that has manifested as psychosis in the past may benefit from meeting with a therapist as well.
 They can allow you a safe space to express your emotions and help you continue working on tools for managing difficult feelings and symptoms.
 Online therapy may be particularly appealing to someone who is affected by stigma related to psychosis, other symptoms, or mental health care in general.
-You can engage in this type of treatment from home or anywhere else you have an internet connection, which makes many people feel more comfortable.
+You can engage in this type of treatment from home or anywhere else you have an internet connection, which helps many people feel more comfortable.
 Research suggests that this format can be associated with “a significant reduction in public stigmatization” of mental health care and can provide similar health outcomes to in-person therapy.

 Seeking support for any mental illness, not just psychosis, is crucial.
 Addressing stigma and obtaining appropriate health services can help individuals get the care they need.